-Along with the disorientation she was experiencing in this frozen moment out of time, Zoe also now became aware of a sense of peace somewhere deep inside of her.
+Along with the shock and wonder she was experiencing in this frozen moment out of time, Zoe also now became aware of a sense of peace somewhere deep inside of her.
 She couldn’t explain it, or even begin to understand it, but it was there none-the-less.
-Surprisingly, it felt deeper than the anger and hatred she constantly felt about the world and just about everybody in it.
-On some level Zoe knew that this was an important experience in her life, but at seven years old her mind was unable to put it into any context, so it was filed away in her memory banks for a later date.
+Surprisingly, it felt deeper and greater than the anger and hatred she constantly felt about the world and just about everybody in it.
+On some level Zoe knew that this was an extraordinary experience, but at seven years old her mind was unable to put it into any context, so it was filed away in her memory banks for a later date.

 At this Heather broke down, started sobbing, dropped the still laughing Zoe back onto the grass, and ran as fast as she could back to the safety of the Parker mansion enclosure.
 My reputation’s ruined, thought Heather; I can never show my face in Arlington Willows ever again.
 Oh, the shame of it all.

 Heather ran to her bathroom cabinet and pulled out the bottle of Xanax that the thoughtful Dr Patrick had recently prescribed her to help deal with the stress of Zoe’s ever-increasing willfulness.
 She swallowed a handful of pills with a slug of vodka, and dived under the covers for the remainder of the holiday weekend.